 Changes that affect the scope of work, direction, or other areas that necessitate a change from the proposed project plan require sponsoring agency approval.

-If additional time is needed beyond the original project end date to complete the proposed scope of work, the principal investigator must request that their assigned grants and contracts administrator submit (on their behalf) a no cost extension request to the sponsoring agency.
+If additional time is needed beyond the original project end date to complete the proposed scope of work, the principal investigator must request that their assigned Post-Award analyst submit (on their behalf) a no cost extension request to the sponsoring agency.
 Updates to all certifications, including conflict of interest, financial disclosures, human subjects and animal welfare covering the additional time period are required.
 The principal investigator must submit requests for no cost extensions by the due date established by the sponsor.
 Please note that due dates for no cost extension requests vary by sponsor.
 As an example, the National Science Foundation requires that awardees submit their requests at least 45 days prior to the award’s expiration date.

 Change in Personnel